yellowbean/absbox-doc/docs/source/reference.rst

 ---------------------------------------------------

 * Unlike `Class` , all data were exposed to user via native structure, transperancy matters.

+  `Class` will hide `states` and changing behavior of methods, that's dark magic we should avoid.

 * Because native stucture will enable user's own way to build data structure required.

+  User has his/her own code base, which may have heavily couple with `PyDantic` or `Numpy` or other library, but anyway, all these data structure will provide methods to convert back to Python structure.

 * Most of persistent layer supports native structure, like `PyMongo` `redis` etc .
 It's easy to pull from these data and initialized models.